marijnh/Eloquent-JavaScript/18_http.md

 {{index "405 (HTTP status code)"}}

-The 405 status code means "method not allowed", an HTTP server's way of saying "I can't do that".
+The 405 status code means "method not allowed", an HTTP server's way of saying "I'm afraid I can't do that".

 {{index "Range header", "body property", "headers property"}}